dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/dependency-injection.md

 For example, <xref:System.Net.Http.HttpClient> instances created using <xref:System.Net.Http.IHttpClientFactory> have their own DI service scope.
 As a result, <xref:System.Net.Http.HttpMessageHandler> instances configured on the <xref:System.Net.Http.HttpClient> aren't able to directly inject Blazor services.

 Create a class `BlazorServiceAccessor` that defines an [`AsyncLocal`](xref:System.Threading.AsyncLocal`1), which stores the Blazor <xref:System.IServiceProvider> for the current asynchronous context.
-A `BlazorServiceAcccessor` instance can be acquired from within a different DI service scope to access Blazor services.
+A `BlazorServiceAccessor` instance can be acquired from within a different DI service scope to access Blazor services.

 `BlazorServiceAccessor.cs`: